Redistricting: Federal

-By law, the forty-four states with more than one representative must redistrict after each decennial census to account for population shifts within the state as well as (when necessary) to add or remove congressional districts.
-Federal law (including the Constitution) does not prevent states from redistricting at any time between censuses, up to and including redistricting prior to each congressional election, provided such redistricting conforms to various federal laws.
-However, "mid-decade" redistricting proposals (such as what occurred in 2003 in Texas) have typically been highly controversial.
-Because of this, many states prohibit mid-decade redistricting, although this is more prevalent for state legislative redistricting than for congressional redistricting.
+"Mid-decade" redistricting proposals, such as what occurred in 2003 in Texas, have typically been highly controversial.
+Because of this, many states prohibit mid-decade redistricting.
+This is more prevalent for state legislative redistricting than for congressional redistricting.
 Some also link it to a specific year or to the decennial census.
 It is unclear to what extent mid-decade redistricting would be legal in those states.